Lung Transplant

 Having good support is important throughout the process of getting a transplant.
 Waiting for your transplant can be hard emotionally.
 After your surgery, you may have concerns about your health and the new organs you received.
 You'll also have a lot to manage, like taking new medicines and going to follow-up visits.

 Getting support from others, such as friends and family, can help during this time.
-A counselor can help you learn to cope with stress and other emotions before and after your procedure.
+A counselor can help you learn to cope with stress and other emotions before and after your surgery.

 Many people who have an organ transplant feel anxious or depressed.
 Talk to your doctor if you think you may be depressed.
 Depression can be treated with medicines and counseling.